All articles

 Holiday Let Smoke Alarm and CO Alarm Requirements UK

 What grade, coverage, and testing frequency does the law require for smoke and CO alarms in a holiday let?
-Here's what HMSO guidance and the Smoke/CO Alarm Regs 2022 mandate.
+What HMSO guidance and the Smoke/CO Alarm Regs 2022 mandate.

 A single smoke alarm in the hallway does not meet UK fire safety requirements for a holiday let.
-The alarm standards for paying guest accommodation are higher than those for owner-occupied homes or long-term tenancies — and for good reason.
-Guests are asleep in unfamiliar surroundings, often at unusual hours, and will not recognise the layout or know how to exit the building if woken by a fire.
-This guide explains exactly what is legally required for smoke and CO alarms in a UK holiday let in 2026.
+Right, let's be straight about this: the alarm standards for paying guest accommodation are higher than those for your own home or a standard long-term tenancy — and there's a very good reason for that.
+Your guests are asleep in an unfamiliar building, often at odd hours, with no idea where the exits are.
+If a fire starts at 2am, they need to be woken up fast.
+Here's exactly what the law requires for smoke and CO alarms in a UK holiday let in 2026.
+For broader fire safety requirements, see our complete holiday let fire risk assessment guide.

 The Legal Framework

-• The Regulatory Reform (Fire Safety) Order 2005 (RRO 2005) — requires the responsible person of paying guest accommodation to maintain adequate fire detection and warning.
-HMSO guidance (“Making your small paying guest accommodation safe from fire,” January 2025) sets out what adequate means in practice.
+• The Regulatory Reform (Fire Safety) Order 2005 (RRO 2005) — requires the responsible person for paying guest accommodation to maintain adequate fire detection and warning.
+The government's own guidance ("Making your small paying guest accommodation safe from fire," January 2025) sets out what "adequate" actually means in practice.

-The 2015 Regulations are a floor, not a ceiling.
-HMSO guidance for paying guest accommodation requires significantly more than the minimum domestic standard.
+Here's what you actually need to know: the 2015 Regulations are a floor, not a ceiling.
+The government's guidance for paying guest accommodation requires significantly more than the bare domestic minimum.
+Don't let anyone tell you a couple of battery alarms covers it.

-Grade required: D1 — mains-powered with a tamper-proof battery backup.
-Battery-only alarms (Grade F1 or F2) are not compliant for holiday lets in long-term use.
-HMSO guidance explicitly states that Grade F2 (disposable battery, non-interlinked) is not sufficient for paying guest accommodation; Grade F1 (sealed long-life battery) may be acceptable as a short-term interim measure only.
+Grade required: D1 — that means mains-powered with a tamper-proof battery backup.
+Battery-only alarms (Grade F1 or F2) are not compliant for holiday lets in regular use.
+The government's guidance is explicit: Grade F2 (disposable battery, non-interlinked) is not sufficient for paying guest accommodation.
+Grade F1 (sealed long-life battery) may be acceptable as a short-term stopgap only — not a permanent solution.

 Coverage required: